isthisblocked/shoulditbeblockedinmydepartment.ca/index.md

 That’s okay!
 (It really is!)
 As long as you’re only using them with unclassified data, there’s no geographic restriction on where a given website or online tool is hosted.

-If you’re handling information that’s classified as Protected B or above, you should use services geographically located in Canada per the [TBS Policy on Management of IT](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=12755).
-As of April 1, 2020, that requirement will be removed as the new [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601) takes effect.
+As of April 1, 2020, **you no longer need to store information classified as Protected B or above on services geographically located in Canada**.
+Although this was previously required by the [TBS Policy on Management of IT](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=12755), that requirement has been removed from the [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601) that replaced it and is now in effect.

-This applies to federal government departments; note that some provinces (namely British Columbia and Ontario) have more strict data residency requirements.
+This specifically applies to federal government departments; note that some provinces (namely British Columbia and Ontario) have more strict data residency requirements.

-Hosting your information in Canada does not make it more secure.
+Hosting your information in Canada [does not make it more secure](https://sboots.ca/2020/03/29/data-residency-is-security-theatre/).
 It’s a common myth, though.

 ### Should I back up information in these online tools somewhere?